 Bacterial Vaginosis often has no symptoms and goes away spontaneously about 50% of the time

-You won’t always notice symptoms.
-If you do, you may have white or grey discharge coming from your vagina.
-Sometimes it can smell ‘fishy’.
+You may have white or grey discharge coming from your vagina.
+Sometimes it can smell ‘fishy’

-A doctor or nurse will take a swab from your vagina to test for bacterial vaginosis.
-If you have bacterial vaginosis your doctor will prescribe you antibiotics or cream.
-Make sure you finish all the antibiotics, even if your symptoms go away.
+If you have symptoms a doctor or nurse will take a swab from your vagina to test for Bacterial Vaginosis.
+If you do have Bacterial Vaginosis, your doctor will prescribe antibiotic tablets or vaginal gel.
+Go to your local GP, or find your nearest clinic here.